 In 1947, Princess Elizabeth promised to serve ‘the great imperial family’, as part of the attempt to remake post-war Britain as a global power.
 The British Empire collapsed; but this language of service and Commonwealth allowed the Queen to take up the postcolonial concerns of the 21st century.

-Books & Ideas is slowing down for the summer.
-In the meantime, here is a selection of essays, reviews and interviews published over the past year, exploring the relationship between music and politics.
+Books & Ideas is slowing down for the summer and will be back at the end of August.
+In the meantime, here is a selection of interviews, reviews and essays on popular music published over the past year.

 How do scientific discoveries and progress come about?
 Against an idealist and triumphalist conception of the history of science, Simon Schaffer’s oeuvre examines science in the making, in close proximity to its practices and actors.
 Far from diminishing its prestige, this approach restores science to the central place it occupied in Old Regime societies.